sabinmhx/dart-library-catalog-system/README.md

 ## Features:
 - Fully used concepts of Dart OOP to build library catalog for books and movies.
-- Maintained these things using Dart.
+- Maintained these things using Dart:
   - Catalog
   - Inventory
   - Shopping Cart